 With a combined total of over 140 years of clinical expertise in orthopaedic, neurological, respiratory, hydro, and trauma-related rehabilitation therapies, our highly-skilled team are focussed on putting you back on the road to recovery ─ restoring your confidence and supporting you every step of the way.

 Selecting the right blend of physiotherapy treatments, in harness with the correct measure of complementary exercise, will be an important factor in your recovery.

-The sophisticated HUR gym equipment works in gentle increments employing air resistance technique to eliminate unpleasant and unproductive jarring, while the targeted GAME READY ice treatment ─ as used on elite athletes ─ may be utilised to reduce swelling where required.
+The sophisticated HUR gym equipment works in gentle increments, employing air resistance technique to eliminate unpleasant and unproductive jarring, while the targeted GAME READY ice treatment ─ as used on elite athletes ─ may be utilised to reduce swelling where required.

 What are the benefits of Physiotherapy?

 - Ice treatment may be employed to reduce swelling.

 - Soft tissue massage can reduce post-operative muscle tightness.

 - A specially tailored exercise plan assists in the restoration of full joint range and muscle strength.